ISISComputingGroup/ibex_developers_manual/Graphing.md

 In the GUI display the above graph on an OPI at the point the chart becomes enabled.

-Extend gennie_python with the following commands:
+Extend genie_python with the following commands:

 - `graphs[graph_index]`: gets the `graph` object at index